ibrahimmashaly/geth-poa-tutorial/README.md

 ![Sealer Nodes](/images/puppeth-5.png)

 As discussed above, Proof-of-Authority networks allow only certain nodes, called **"sealers"** to confirm blocks in the network.
-Furthermore, the Clique consensus protocol **only allows each sealer to confirm a certain number of consecutive blocks.** For the sake of demonstrating Proof-of-Authority networks, we'll just put one here for simplicity's sake.
+Furthermore, the Clique consensus protocol **only allows each sealer to confirm a certain number of consecutive blocks.** For the sake of demonstrating Proof-of-Authority networks, we'll just put the one below for simplicity's sake:

+`0x1a4b71b48498237d2817be049b4bc43fad971bca`

 _Note: The `0x` prefix hexadecimal-encoded values to help program parsers.
 Read more [here](https://stackoverflow.com/questions/2670639/why-are-hexadecimal-numbers-prefixed-with-0x)_